18F/g-analytics/README.md

 ## Products
 * fbopen.gsa.gov (api.data.gov, ?GA?, asked about GWT)
 * notalone.gov (GA, asked AS about GWT)
-* Air Force Small Business Hub (GA, asked about GWT, GA )
+* Air Force Small Business Hub (GA, asked about GWT and may have gotten)
 * PIF Application (?GA?)